noi-techpark/webcomp-routeplanner/README.md

 CSS styles are transpiled using [Sass](https://sass-lang.com/).

-We are usign [Webpack](https://webpack.js.org/) for the bundle creation.
+We are using [Webpack](https://webpack.js.org/) for the bundle creation.

 ## Getting Started